windicss/docs/index.md

 ---

 ::: tip
-We are working on a fresh new docs with major docs rewrites and some pretty cool [interactive playgrounds](https://twitter.com/antfu7/status/1371779599084888064?s=20), stay tuned!
+We are working on fresh new docs including [interactive playgrounds](https://twitter.com/antfu7/status/1371779599084888064?s=20), stay tuned!
 :::